How to Watch BBC Shows in US – Enjoy BBC Shows Anywhere

-Of course, most US citizens have grown up with adverts on TV so it’s likely they don’t find them as intrusive.
+Of course, most US citizens have grown up with adverts on all their TV network so it’s likely they don’t find them as intrusive.
 Also bear in mind if you offered the UK model of TV – paying $200+ for a license which removed the need for them – most would probably be completely horrified.
-This is based on an extensive straw poll of five people I asked in my office today!
+This is based on an extensive straw poll of five people I asked about British TV streaming in my office today!
 I found that extremely surprising as it’s a cost I’d be happy to pay.
 I don’t know about you, but that cut to adverts just at a crucial time in the plotline in a TV series drives me crazy !
 I do get frustrated watching shows which suddenly stop for breaks several times an hour – although obviously today’s technology which allows you to record and playback helps a lot.

 The number of adverts is also increasing, the approximate proportion of advertising in US TV in 1952 was about 13%, that’s about 8 minutes an hour.
 However research has shown that in 2020 that has now risen to something like 32% which is nearly a third of the airtime (20 minutes an hour).
 These figures are an average though and some popular or expensive shows will be much higher than this figure as well.

 This figure also doesn’t include the increasing use of product placement advertising where you’ll see some character waving around a soft drink or other product.
 This can also be very distracting when you start looking for it, although I’m assured by a Spanish friend and one in New Zealand that this practice is increasing in TV channels across the world.